asayers/manifesto/README.md

     └── file7
 ```

-Running `mkmanifests my-manifest` will create a manifest file called
+Running `manifesto my-manifest` will create a manifest file called
 "my-manifest" in the working directory.
 This file will contain some metadata,
 followed by a recursive listing of all the regular files in the working
 directory, along with the SHA1 hashes of those files.